-For the SEAM Space Jakarta, curators Avianti Armand and Setiadi Sopandi teamed up with Rifandi S. Nugroho to create the exhibition “Occupying Modernism: Impressions on Indonesian Modernist Spaces”.
+Curators Avianti Armand and Setiadi Sopandi teamed up with Rifandi S. Nugroho for “Occupying Modernism: Impressions on Indonesian Modernist Spaces”.

 The exhibition “Occupying Modernism: Impressions on Indonesian Modernist Spaces” at Kopi Manyar was officially opened on 24 October.

-Prior to the official opening of the “Occupying Modernism” exhibition at Kopi Manyar, the curators organized a panel discussion entitled “Disclosing Our Modern Spaces”.
+Prior to the opening of the “Occupying Modernism” exhibition, the curators organized a panel discussion entitled “Disclosing Our Modern Spaces”.

-The archive exhibition “Visualization of the National History: From, by and for whom?” provides a spatial anchor for the project to conduct a seminar series with workshops and public talks as well as various excursions.
+The archive exhibition “Visualization of the National History: From, by and for whom?” provides a spatial anchor for a seminar, workshop and excursion programme.